z22756392z/AWS_Note/AWS_week2.md

 nat gateway

-let the virtual machine inside private cloud to access outter internet, which may because the virutal machine may need to download something in outer net.
+let the virtual machine inside private cloud to access outer internet, which may because the virutal machine may need to download something in outer net.

-and it only allow virtula machine to access outer net.
-However out net couldn't access the virutal machine inside the private cloud.
+and it only allow virtula machine to access outernet.
+However outernet couldn't access the virutal machine inside the private cloud.

-## How Ec2 commuately with each other
+## How Ec2 communiate with each other

 They use router inside the vpc